About Corrina Rose Logston

 Fiddler, singer, songwriter, and creative enthusiast, Corrina Rose Logston is a fresh, exciting force in music today.
 She is most widely known for her lively and versatile fiddling and tenor singing rooted in traditional bluegrass music.
-She has performed regularly with Jesse McReynolds & the Virginia Boys, David Peterson & 1946 and Chris Henry & the Hardcore Grass, among many other artists and bands in her freelancing.
-She’s worked with artists such as Jim Lauderdale, Jesse McReynolds, Melvin Goins, and the McCormick Brothers, and she’s guested on stage with the likes of Del McCoury, Peter Rowan, Alison Krauss, Charlie Louvin, and Bobby Osborne.
+She has performed regularly with Jesse McReynolds & the Virginia Boys, David Peterson & 1946, and Chris Henry & the Hardcore Grass, among many other artists and bands in her freelancing.
+She’s worked with artists such as Jim Lauderdale, Melvin Goins, and the McCormick Brothers, and she’s guested on stage with the likes of Del McCoury, Peter Rowan, Alison Krauss, Charlie Louvin, and Bobby Osborne.
 A 2012 graduate of Belmont University, Corrina placed 1st in the Bluegrass Fiddle category at the Galax Old Fiddlers’ Convention of the same year.
 Corrina currently pursues her freelance fiddling/singing alongside songwriting and development of her own unique music.
 She is a member in the award-winning traditional bluegrass band she helped create, High Fidelity, and also performs regularly with her husband Jeremy Stephens as “The Stephens Brothers.”

 Corrina was born and raised about 40 miles south of St. Louis, Missouri, near the town of Red Bud, Illinois.
 Corrina’s parents, both ardent bluegrass fans who had their own band in the 1980s, always had a record or cassette playing while Corrina was growing up. ““My first favorite record, when I was 3 years old, was Jim & Jesse’s In The Tradition,” Corrina says, “but my first favorite singer was a toss up between Jim McReynolds and Del McCoury.”